 4. Tandem walk (heel-toe walk or “the drunk test”) or Tandem stance

 Walk placing the heel of your front foot against the toe of your back foot like you are walking a tight rope or balance beam.

 If this is too hard: walk along a counter with your hand on the counter for support.

 If this is too easy: try doing it backward

-You can also do a tandem stance where you stand still with front heel touching the toe of the back foot.
+You can also do a tandem stance where you stand still with your front heel touching the toe of the back foot.

 If this is hard: widen your stance but still keep one foot out in front of the other.

 These exercises are suitable for beginners.
-If all of these exercises are challenging or if you have experienced several recent falls due to loss of balance, speak to your doctor and consider getting referral to physical therapy.
+If all of these exercises are challenging or if you have experienced several recent falls due to loss of balance, speak to your doctor and consider getting a referral to physical therapy.
 If you or your loved one are homebound you may qualify for physical therapy in the home through home health care.
 If you are slightly off-balance, a regular exercise routine to improve strength and balance can be helpful.
 If you’re not sure where to start a qualified personal trainer can lead you down the right path.

-Katrina is a ACSM certified personal trainer, and senior fitness specialist, experienced in working with older adults of all levels including the frail elderly.
+Katrina is an ACSM certified personal trainer, and senior fitness specialist, experienced in working with older adults of all levels including the frail elderly.
 Contact Katrina to see if personal training services are right for you.